rgbaldov/bme_imaging/ML_image.md

-# Activity 4: Programming with HU using Lung CT Slice
+# Programming Activity: ML in Medical Imaging

 **Prepared by:**